peercoin/peercoin/README.md

 Unit tests can be compiled and run (assuming they weren't disabled in configure) with: make check
+The CI (Continuous Integration) systems make sure that every pull request is built for Windows, Linux, and macOS, and that unit/sanity tests are run automatically.

 ### Manual Quality Assurance (QA) Testing